Emotional Intelligence

 Emotional Intelligence in Business

-Emotional intelligence is especially relevant in the business world due to its impact on many aspects:
+Emotional intelligence is especially relevant in the world of business due to its impact in a myriad of ways:

 Key Takeaways

-• Emotional intelligence involves understanding and managing emotions in a way that is effective.
+• The ability to understand and managing emotions in a way that is effective.

 • It encompasses self-awareness and self-management social awareness, managing relationships.

-• Emotional intelligence is vital for the communication process, relationships, decision-making and leadership.
+• Emotional intelligence is vital for communication, relationships, decision-making, and leadership.

 Additional Information